 3.1462−π=0.00459

-Considering that all pyramids are already linked together by the star separation of Orion and error in rotation both ways, Khafre's pyramid needn't link any further.
+Considering that all pyramids are already linked together by the star separation of Orion and the error in rotation both ways, Khafre's pyramid does not need to link any further.

 Khufu's slope is linked with the error of Menkaure's pyramid positioning.
 Menkaure's slope is linked to the cubit.
 Khafre's slope is linked to the root of the golden ratio and separation angle. π linking to φ through a volumetric shape with ratio √φ, this also links to Khafre's slope.

-This ratio linking with π but through the measured height of 275 cubits in Khufu's pyramid demonstrates that if it is connected with π, it is more likely the measured height of 275 cubits that is the correct measure along with the shorter one of 265.4 cubits.
+This ratio, linked with π but through the measured height of 275 cubits in Khufu's pyramid, demonstrates that if it is connected with π, it is more likely that the measured height of 275 cubits is the correct measurement, along with the shorter one of 265.4 cubits.

 Menkaure's pyramid 195/200 cubits half base ÷ height